USN-Porsgrunn-Smart-Grid-LAB/Solardata/scripts/README.md

 ## API usage examples

 The Solarlog API is documented here: https://solarlog.atlassian.net/wiki/spaces/SW/pages/8170963162/02+API.

-Although the API is comprehensive, I found it useful to provide som extra examples here on how to consume the API using CURL.
+Some extra examples are provided here, showing how to consume the Solarlog API using cURL.
+Hopefully this will make it easier to get started.
+Happy cURL-ing! 🙃

+### Setup

 Before running any of the commands below, make sure you load the `SOLARLOG_TOKEN` and `SOLARLOG_PLANT` into your environment (se `.env.example`).